fcarrus/satellite-subscriptions-report/README.md

 You can run the playbook multiple times with different queries, and since the previous query results are cached, the results are *added* to the new report.

+If you run it with the same query twice, those hosts' data is refreshed.

-To clean up the cache, simply remove all `.json` files from the *cache* directory.
+To clean up all the cache, simply remove all `.json` files from the *cache* directory.

 ## The Report